 Updating your mobile home can seem like quite a big challenge.
 Often the greatest hurdle to overcome is just the idea of updating or remodeling itself.
-From painting mobile home walls to moving your mobile home to land, the choices are endless.
+From painting mobile home interiors and walls to moving your mobile home to land, the choices are endless.

 A whole host of questions start begin swirling around, “What should I do?
 Where do I begin?”